giorgiturmanidze760/checkyourpasswordifhacked/README.md

 # check your password if it ever get hacked
-this will check if your password have ever been hacked or not. here instruction how to use: in terminal type python3 main.py (here password to check!)
+this will check if your password have ever been hacked or not. here instruction how to use: in terminal print python3 main.py (here password to check!)